TanviPandya20/CyberSecurity-Lab/Kali_Tools.md

 ## C. msf payload creator
 - A quick way to generate various “basic” Meterpreter payloads using msfvenom which is part of the Metasploit framework.
 ## D. searchsploit
+- Searchsploit is an offline tool, where you can easily search all kind of exploits in offline mode.
+- By using –help, you can easily see all the features and options which are available to you: Usage: To search the exploits of Linux Kernel 3.2, you can simply type this command: Command: searchsploit linux kernel 3.2.
 ## E. Social engineering toolkit(root)
 - The Social-Engineer Toolkit (SET) is an open-source penetration testing framework designed for social engineering.
 - SET has a number of custom attack vectors that allow you to make a believable attack in a fraction of time.